Vignesh-72/Assist-CLI/README.md

 <h1>Assist-CLI</h1>
 <h2>Overview</h2>
-<p>Assist-CLI is a command-line tool that enables seamless communication with models and other LLM through the command-line interface.
+<p>Assist-CLI is a command-line tool that enables seamless communication with API's through the command-line interface.
 It simplifies interactions and enhances efficiency.</p>

 <h2>How to Use</h2>
 <p>Usage: <code>AssistX [OPTIONS] [INPUT]</code></p>